shanlior/ExplorationConsciousRL/README.md

 `python baselines/deepq/experiment/run_atari.py`

-- The *alpha* flag turns on the alpha-criterion.
+- The *alpha* flag turns on the alpha-DQN.
 - The *surrogate* flag turns on the surrogate version.
 - The *expected* flag turns on the expected version.